Everything you need to know about HAProxy log format | Sumo Logic

 Back to blog results

-HAProxy provides extremely detailed logging with millisecond precision to provide actionable data about your infrastructure at a macro and a micro-level.
-Let’s look at some of the information you can glean from an HAProxy log and how each data point helps provide comprehensive observability for your application.
+HAProxy logs offer millisecond precision, providing actionable data about your infrastructure at a macro and a micro level.
+Let’s look at some of the information you can glean from a HAProxy log and how each log entry helps provide comprehensive observability for your application.

-Understanding the volume and size of traffic moving through your application can provide essential guidance about required resources downstream, and critical insights about how, why, and when failures might occur.
+Tracking the traffic volume moving through your application can help you understand resource allocation needs and provide critical insights about how, why, and when failures might occur.

-If you’re investigating error conditions that affect targeted users or regions, inspecting the headers, payloads, and status codes of requests and responses can help you isolate the exact cause of a problem and provide detailed information about the behaviors that clients may experience.
+If you’re investigating error conditions affecting targeted users or regions, inspecting the request header, response header, payloads, and status codes can help you isolate the exact cause of a problem.
+It also provides detailed information about the behaviors clients may experience.

-Finally, the logs contain information that engineers can use to identify where request life cycle failures occur.
-The logs can also include information relating to active sessions and their termination status.
+Finally, HAProxy logs contain information engineers can use to identify where request life cycle failures occur.
+These logs can include information about active sessions and their termination status.

-HAProxy derives the logging format from settings within the HAProxy configuration file.
-You can use the default logging format by excluding the option directive from the configuration, or setting one of two pre-configured formats.
+HAProxy derives its logging format from settings within the HAProxy configuration file.
+You can use the default logging format by excluding the option directive from the configuration or setting one of two pre-configured formats.

 • For TCP or Layer 4 operation mode, the directive to include is option tcplog.